Tubal Ligation Reversal in Colorado & North Dakota

 Other factors to take into consideration are the age of the patient, weight of the patient, egg quality tests and sperm count on the partner.

 To test the egg quality an FSH, estradiol and AMH level on day 2 or 3 of the menstrual cycle should be obtained within 3 months of the surgical procedure.
 Only women with good quality eggs will have good success.
-(This is true for both IVF and the tubal reversal.)
+(This is true for both IVF and tubal ligation reversal.)

 An antral follicle count is also useful and this is an ultrasound to evaluate the “fertility of the ovary”.
 The higher the antral follicle count the better chance of success.

 A semen analysis is beneficial to assess the chance of conception from the male perspective.

-Saline Infusion Sonography or Hysterosalpingography to assess the uterine cavity
+A Saline Infusion Sonography or Hysterosalpingography is used to assess the uterine cavity

 Weight plays an important role.
-If your BMI is greater than 35, than your chance of success with IVF or the tubal reversal is lower.
+If your BMI is greater than 35, than your chance of success with IVF or the tubal ligation reversal is lower.